csprousers/examples/1 - Data Entry/Labor Force Survey/readme.txt

 The initial versions of the staff and sample files will be deployed with the application itself.
 Once interviewers are in the field, these files will be updated using data synchronization.
-Upload the updated staff and sample files to Dropbox using the DataViewer tool and the next time the supervisor synchronizes with headquarters they will download it.
+Upload the updated staff and sample files to Dropbox using the Data Manager tool and the next time the supervisor synchronizes with headquarters they will download it.
 When the supervisor then synchronizes with the interviewer over Bluetooth the files will be updated on the interviewers device.